 GSA leases space from lessors and then subleases it to individual federal agencies via occupancy agreements.
 Sometimes a single lease may accommodate several federal tenants.
 That’s fine, except that it has recently become common for GSA to demand that the lessor negotiate leases for each individual agency upon renewal.
 So, a single, full building government lease could later convert to multiple leases.
 GSA would then have the ability in the future to determine whether it will renew these leases individually, possibly with varying terms.
 Among other complications, this functionally provides GSA with partial termination rights.

 The same can occur in reverse too.
 Multiple leases may be combined into one, which is often preferable, except that the effort to combine the leases may require short-term extensions to align the expiration dates, delaying the larger lease action and possibly complicating financing.
-Further, if the combined lease is large enough it may also require congressional prospectus approval.
-Prospectus approvals include restrictions on maximum rent, maximum size and space utilization.
+Further, if the combined lease is large enough it may also require congressional prospectus authorization.
+Prospectus authorizations include restrictions on maximum rent, maximum size and space utilization.
 They may also require GSA to establish broad geographies for competition and to negotiate purchase options.

 Whether multiple leases are combined into one, or one lease is split into many, the resulting terms may not be what the purchaser bargained for when buying the asset.